A woman shall not be disqualified by sex or marriage for being elected to or sitting or voting as a Member of the Commons House of Parliament.

 The only woman to be elected in 1918 was the Sinn Féin candidate for Dublin St Patrick, Constance Markievicz.
 However, in line with Sinn Féin's abstention policy, she didn't take her seat.
 Therefore, the first woman to take her seat in the House of Commons was Nancy Astor on 1 December 1919 after being elected as a Coalition Conservative MP for Plymouth Sutton.

 You can read more about this in my post: Who were the first female members of Parliament in Britain?

 It wasn’t until 1929 that the first woman became a cabinet minister and Privy Council member when Labour MP Margaret Bondfield was appointed Minister of Labour from 1929 to 1931.

-In my novel, The Suffragette's Daughter, Mrs Sybil Siddons becomes only the third woman to become an MP after winning a by-election in 1920.
+In my novel, Death at Crookham Hall, Mrs Sybil Siddons becomes only the third woman to become an MP after winning a by-election in 1920.

 However, in real life, it would be another year before the third woman was elected to Parliament after Margaret Wintringham won a by-election in September 1921.